Naima al-Said

 Naima al-Said, was an Iraqi women's rights activist.
 She belonged to the pioneer generation of the first organized women's movement in Iraq.

 Naima al-Said was married to Prime Minister Nuri al-Said.

-In 1923 she was one of the group of sixty elite women to became one of the co-founders of the first women's organization in Iraq, the Women's Awakening Club, and served as its vice president.
+In 1923, she was one of the group of sixty elite women to become one of the co-founders of the first women's organization in Iraq, the Women's Awakening Club, and served as its vice president.

 The Women's Awakening Club campaigned against seclusion and for women's education and professional life.